Why Not Me (album): Content and recording

 The Judds recorded Why Not Me between May and July 1984 at the Creative Workshop, a studio located in Nashville.
 The duo had previously cut Wynonna & Naomi at the same location in sessions produced by Brent Maher.
 He would also produce their debut studio offering.
 Maher co-wrote the album's title track with Harlan Howard and Sonny Throckmorton.
 In her 1993 autobiography, Naomi Judd considered the song to have "one of the strongest melodic hooks I'd ever heard."
 Bandleader and guitarist, Don Potter, created guitar "licks," which Judd called in her book to be "a little slice of heaven."
-Also included on the album was Naomi Judd's composition entitled "Mr. Pain."
+Also included on the album was Naomi Judd's song entitled "Mr. Pain."
 According to Judd, the song merged the stories of her friends' previous relationships and the conflicts that arose from them.
 Songwriter Kent Robbins collaborated with Judd on the track.
 He also wrote the song "Love Is Alive" for the album as well.
 Also included was a cover version of Jody Reynolds' "Endless Sleep."

 In addition, Maher and Potter collaborated on the track "Sleeping Heart," which Judd called "sweetly sad" in her autobiography.
 Also included was the song "Bye Bye Baby Blues", which was also written in collaboration between Harlan Howard, Brent Maher and Sonny Throckmorton.
 As a producer, Maher chose a select group of session musicians for the album's recording.
 This included Don Potter, as well as Eddie Bayers on drums, Mark Casstevens on guitar, Bobby Ogdin on keyboards and Sonny Garrish on steel guitar.
 These musicians (among others) were previously included on the sessions for the duo's Wynnona & Naomi album.
 According to Judd's autobiography, Maher "liked to leave the room for the listener's imagination," with the use of minimal acoustic arrangements.
 Maher himself later commented on the album in an interview explaining that the album has withstood the test of time.
-He also commented that he was happy to have worked with The Judds in creating their first full-length studio project.
+He also commented that he was happy to have worked with the Judds in creating their first full-length studio project.